 Your completion of the attached survey would be very much appreciated.
 Thank you again for taking part in the WHERE Challenge and good luck!

-Up to six regional cash prizes of $125 each will be awarded in every Canadian region.
-(Up to three regional prizes of $125 will be awarded in each region in the 9 to 11 age group and up to three regional prizes of $125 will be awarded in each region in the 12 to 14 age group.)
+Up to six cash prizes in each of the three categories will be awarded directly to the winning students or student groups.
+(Up to three prizes will be awarded in the 9 to 11 age group and up to three will be awarded in the 12 to 14 age group for each of the three categories.)

 School Prizes (Schools)

-There will be three school prizes awarded of $750 each.
+There will be three school prizes, awarded to the school, of $500 each.
 School prizes are based on a combination of quality and quantity of entries from each school.

 (School entries are group entries from a school or classroom with an associated teacher.)